dlzou/dlzou.github.io/_posts/2020-08-30-dnlp-chatbot.md

 date: 2020-08-30 12:00:00 -05:00
 ---

 Machine learning (ML) has been the tech buzzword of the decade.
 I first heard the term in reference to DeepMind's [legendary Go program](https://deepmind.com/research/case-studies/alphago-the-story-so-far), and it's been on my radar ever since.
-This summer, I tackled a project to build a [chatbot program](https://github.com/dlzou/dnlp-chatbot) that can respond to English human dialogue inputs with coherent sentences.
+This summer, I tackled a project to build a [chatbot program](https://github.com/dlzou/dnlp-chatbot) that can respond to English human dialogue inputs with sentences.
 Sounds simple (it sure did to me at first), but there's a lot under the hood. (**Updated 2020-12-30**)

 ### Why Machine Learning, and How?